b4yuan/sefa_classroom/README.md

 In gradeReport.txt the student can see their overall grade and the feedback for their submission, which lists where they may have lost points and why.

+#### Setting due dates
+The grading system makes use of Linux Cron in order to run the system at the appropiate time.
+Put the appropiate due dates in duedates.json.
+The JSON format and a precreated format must be followed to insert due dates.
+The duedates.json is a dictionary.
+The keys are the homework name, and the values are the date on which to execute the code.
+The arbitrary format for the values is as follows: "MM-DD-YEAR,HR:MN".
+The keys can be written in the same format as running the program manually.
+To remove a due date, simply exclude it from the JSON file.